HOW TO MANAGE AN ANNUAL GRANT

 Annual Grant awards are announced by a Grant Award Letter mailed on or around July 1.
 This letter contains very important information and instructions on how to manage your grant.
 Make sure to read it thoroughly and carefully.
 It contains the amount of your grant award and important due dates and instructions.
 Find the section in the Award Letter that provides information on the Revised Budget Form.

 - Only show a 1:1 match on the Revised Budget Form.
-DO NOT OVERMATCH.
-If your grant award is $5000 you should only show a $5000 match.
+DO NOT OVERMATCH (for purposes of this form.)
+If your grant award is $5,000 you should only show a $5,000 match even if your total project costs are more.

 - Arts Education grants do not require a match, but if you showed one in your application, you must adjust the match accordingly in the Revised Budget.